Israel-Anaba/Caeser-s-Cypher-Encryption/README.md

  # imploy functions for encryption

- ##using caeser's mode for message encryption with python functions
+ ##using caeser's mode for message encryption with python functions.

  ##Use functions to write an encrypted message.

  ##Use the function to return the correponding decrpytion.